Imperva: History

 In February 2017, Imperva sold Skyfence to Forcepoint for $40 million.
 In August 2017, the company named Chris Hylen, the former CEO of Citrix GetGo, as its new president and CEO.
 Its former CEO, Anthony Bettencourt, resigned as chairman of the board of directors in February 2018.
 In 2018, Imperva identified a bug in Google Chrome which had been allowing attackers to steal information via HTML tags for audio and video files.

 In 2019, Imperva was acquired by private equity firm Thoma Bravo.
 That same year, Imperva suffered a breach of its own when it notified customers that it learned about a security incident that exposed sensitive information for some users of Incapsula.
 CEO Chris Hylen left in October 2019 and Thoma Bravo Chairman of the Board, Charles Goodman, became interim CEO.
 In January 2020, Imperva named Pam Murphy as CEO.

+In July 2023, Imperva agreed to be acquired by the French multinational Thales Group for $3.6 billion.
+The acquisition was completed on December 4, 2023.

 Acquisitions

 In 2014, Imperva acquired the complete shares of Incapsula, a cloud application security startup named SkyFence, and real-time mainframe security auditing assets from Tomium Software.
 In February 2017, the company purchased Camouflage, a data masking company.

 In August 2018, Imperva acquired Prevoty, a runtime application self-protection (RASP) security company.
 In July 2019, it acquired Distil Networks for its bot management capabilities.
 In October 2020, Imperva acquired database security startup jSonar for an undisclosed amount.